dhondta/python-tinyscript/README.md

     )  # this will exit because of 'integer' whose default is -1
        # and will only give a warning for 'integer2' whose default is -1
     logger.info(args)
+    logger.info("Hit Ctrl+C to leave...")
     while True:
         pass  # Ctrl+C will use at_interrupt()
               # at_exit() will then execute

 # 'python example.py' will fail
-# 'python example.py -i 0' will give a warning for 'integer2'
+# 'python example.py -i 0 -v' will show a warning for 'integer2' (because of -v)
-# 'python example.py -i 0 -k 0' will work
+# 'python example.py -i 0 -k 0' will work with no warning
 ```